 “Followers” are people on LinkedIn who are not directly connected to you, but are interested in your LinkedIn activity.
 Following a person or company on LinkedIn allows you to receive updates on content that they have posted publicly on LinkedIn, right from the convenience of your LinkedIn home page.

 However, you cannot endorse them, recommend them, or send them messages (at least without LinkedIn Premium) like you can if they are one of your “Connections.”
 But you will automatically “follow” your “Connections” and their activity on LinkedIn.

 How to follow a person or company on LinkedIn

 Go to www.linkedin.com in your web browser and log in.

-Search for a person whom you’d like to follow (see our How to Search LinkedIn tutorial), and then click on their name to go to their profile page.
+Search or browse for a person whom you’d like to follow, and then click on their name to go to their profile page.

-We gave you some basic information in our How to Write a LinkedIn Profile and Add a Photo tutorial, but there are many other things that you can add to your profile!
+We gave you some basic information in our tutorial on how to write a great LinkedIn profile, but there are many other things that you can add to your profile!
 List some of your skills, general interests, volunteer experience, causes that you believe in, and more!
-The more that LinkedIn users can see about your professional life, the more likely they’ll be interested enough in you to follow you.
+The more that other users can see about your professional life, the more likely they’ll be interested enough in you to follow you.